 Digital experience is more than a product or methodology.
 It also encompasses what is delivered to us, what is received from us, and what is learned about us individually and corporately as we live and work.

 While we seek to describe digital experience, we hope also to clarify some definitions while highlighting some history and directions in which the industry is heading.
-The following are some definitions of the platforms that manage the raw materials of our experiences.
-These platforms enable businesses and creative individuals to build the virtual roadways we travel daily
+The following are some definitions of the platforms that manage the raw materials of the customer experience.
+These platforms enable businesses and creative individuals to build the virtual roadways we travel daily.

 As networks became faster and storage became cheaper, the expectations of how to present digital experiences soared.
 Management of text and images became management of text, images, documents, videos, and sound files.
-Many flavors of content management emerged with both specialization of function and overlap of capabilities.
+Many flavors of content management and content management systems (CMSs) emerged with both specialization of function and overlap of capabilities.
 And because of these developments, terminology was apt to become confusing.

-The combination of the capabilities of digital systems, advice of industry experts, and ways customers implement and use digital platforms make it difficult to compile a list of universally accepted definitions for the myriad number of digital platforms available.
+The combination of the capabilities of digital systems, advice of industry experts, and ways customers implement and use digital platforms and digital channels make it difficult to compile a list of universally accepted definitions for the myriad number of digital content and experience management platforms available.

 Consider the acronyms: WCMS, CMS and DXP.
 If you are a digital marketer or content specialist, you have probably heard at least one of these terms.
 However, if you were to say you struggle with articulating a definition for each of these terms, you would not be alone.
 We will try to clarify these terms below, along with listing their differences.